DR-1300/SLCYD/README.md

 # SLCYD
 A raw socket network packet sniffer with a live terminal UI Captures and decodes TCP/UDP/ICMP traffic in real time and flags suspicious network patterns.

-i ( and claude tbh ) built it from scratch in python lol
+i ( and ALOT of documentation ) built it from scratch in python lol

 ---